Research

 The Suthana Lab focuses on the development of invasive and non-invasive neuroimaging and neuomodulation methodologies in humans to understand and restore cognitive functions such as learning and memory.
 Methods used include intracranial electrical stimulation and recordings of single-unit and oscillatory activity in patients with implanted electrodes.
 The lab also utilizes non-invasive methods such as TMS, scalp EEG and fMRI to characterize and improve cognitive functions.

-UCLA Mo-DBRS Lab
+Mo-DBRS Lab

 Principal Investigator: Nanthia Suthana